Penitent thief: Film

 In the 2022 film Clerks III, Elias mentions the Good Thief multiple times, quoting him as saying "Jesus did no wrong, whereas we are but thieves".
 In a running gag, everybody hears "but thieves" as "butt thieves" and wonders out loud what that means.

+Games

+Saint Dismas acts as the inspiration for the Highwayman character in Darkest Dungeon and its sequel Darkest Dungeon II.
+The primary inspiration for this character comes from the title "Penitent Thief" that was given to Saint Dismas.

+Saint Dismas also appears in the Naughty Dog game Uncharted 4: A Thief's End, as a major story point for protagonist Nathan Drake to travel to his cathedral in Scotland.